In defense of the IVI-IPO

+Where I took umbrage was his letter saying IVI-IPO’s endorsement process lacked integrity.
+Specifically, he claims having the current Alderperson, Leslie Hairston, in the interview indicated “bad faith on the part of the organization” and showed “indifference to the best practices of deliberative decision making” by “allowing an outgoing political powerhouse to put her thumb on the scale” of the endorsement process.
+Mr. Piemonte believes IVI-IPO should remove “any members of the endorsement committee when they indicate support in advance of an endorsement,” as Ms. Hairston had done (though in truth, I do not recall learning of her endorsement until after the votes had been cast).

-Let me be clear: IVI-IPO endorsements are not a collection of disinterested parties with no political opinions.
-It is a deliberative process of people with strong political opinions seeking candidates with similar opinions.
-That’s why we have questionnaires, do advance research, and have public endorsement interviews, all of which take hundreds of hours of unpaid work.
+Let me be clear: IVI-IPO endorsement sessions are not a collection of disinterested parties with no political opinions.
+It is a deliberative process of people with very strong political opinions seeking to find a candidate with similar opinions.
+That is why we have questionnaires, do research in advance, and have public endorsement interviews, all of which take hundreds of hours of unpaid work.
 There is no set “committee” that conducts interviews – it is those members who choose to attend the session.
 It’s impossible to know which members will be at the interview in advance, making it much harder to attempt to pack the vote.

+All members in good standing, including elected officials and candidates, have a right to participate.
+(As a member in good standing himself, Mr. Piemonte was eligible to receive a proxy vote in the endorsements.
+This proxy did not change the outcome of the recommendation.)
+Ms. Hairston is a paid member and had every right to attend the interviews and vote in the session.
+Were Ms. Hairston also a candidate, she would not have been allowed to sit in on the interviews and would have had to vote by proxy.
+As she is not a candidate, she retains her right as a voting member to attend the interviews.

-Once all the interviews were done and we opened the floor to discussion, the first two members who spoke (neither were Ms. Hairston nor connected with her) voiced their opinion that Mr. Piemonte would not be their choice.
+After reading Mr. Piemonte’s letter, I reached out to several of the members who attended the interviews, and they actually cannot remember Ms. Hairston asking Mr. Piemonte any questions during his interview.
+Once all the interviews were done and we opened the floor to discussion, the first two members who spoke (who were neither Ms. Hairston nor in any way connected with her) voiced their opinion that Mr. Piemonte would not be their choice.
 This certainly wouldn’t indicate Ms. Hairston having a “thumb on the scale” of any decision.

 Mr. Piemonte’s last claim, about the timing of the results, is likewise misplaced.
-The Board met the day after the interview, and ratified Mr. Yancy’s endorsement.
+He is correct that the chair of the session misstated “weeks” instead of “days”.
+Regardless, the Board met the day after the interview, and ratified Mr. Yancy’s endorsement.
 Surely Mr. Piemonte didn’t think we would move mountains to hear the candidates and then not release an endorsement until only a few days before the election.
 When he wrote to us and to the Herald, Mr. Piemonte’s withdrawal from consideration was, to be frank, moot.

 So, while Mr. Piemonte may not like the outcome, the process was open and transparent, safeguards were enforced, the discussion and vote were not unduly influenced, and we even rescheduled the interviews and Board meeting to make sure he and the others could participate and have a result in a timely manner.
 IVI-IPO has done tremendous work to make sure we are as fair and inclusive as possible while maintaining integrity in the process.